It is important to carry out moth treatment as early as possible to keep the amount of damage caused by moths to a minimum.

 It is possible to tackle larvae by thoroughly vacuum cleaning the affected areas and disposing of the bag afterwards.
 Doing this will also reveal the extent of the damage done by moths and help you monitor the situation.

 Washing all affected items (clothes, cushions, curtains) thoroughly and at 60°C can also be effective against moths.
-Conversely, extreme cold can also be effective at tackling a moth pest problem – storing your infested items below 18°C for three days will kill moths too.
+Similarly, extreme cold can also be effective at tackling a moth pest problem – storing your infested items below 18°C for three days will kill moths too.

 Get a quote